Super-1 Athletics ©

 - A cumulative and incremental performance related financial reward system to attract, motivate and incentivise talented athletes has been designed for all senior and U20 events based on the ‘British All Time Performance Rankings’ www.topsinathletics.info and current international ranking standards.

-- All financial rewards will be computed and held in a dedicated Super-1 Athletics account and paid out to all athletes at the conclusion of the season’s series subject to final ratification of each performance and full compliance with the competition regulations.
+- All financial rewards will be computed and held in a legal secure, independent., Super-1 Athletics account and paid out to all athletes at the conclusion of the season’s series, subject to final ratification of each performance and full compliance with the competition regulations.

-NB Full financial breakdown of organisation costs and performance rewards can be supplied on request
+NB Full financial breakdown of organisation costs and performance rewards will will be fully published in the company accounts.

 - Each event group will be seeded according to known performance and current ranking (as already happens with the long established BMC middle distance races) All track races, will be grouped accordingly: A,B,C,D,E,F. Those seeded in the top group, A, will be the best ranked athletes and so on.
 Where an athlete records a performance better than another in a higher seeded group that performance will rank as such in the overall results and be awarded the relevant top 8 position prize money.